nsec/askgod/doc/api-admin.md

 There is no expected output for this endpoint.

+## DELETE
+This is used to clear all score entries from the database.

+There is no expected input for this endpoint.

+There is no expected output for this endpoint.

+An http parameter of ?empty=1 is required to prevent accidents.

 # /1.0/score/{id}
 ## GET
 This returns a single score record from the database.